Last updated: March 17, 2026 Originally published: November 24, 2025

 How it works: Describe your research topic, and Deep Research analyzes hundreds of sources (vs. ~7 with quick search), synthesizes findings, and creates structured documents with proper citations.

-Export: Deep Research reports can be added directly to your notebook as a source, then exported via the standard methods (copy to Docs, generate slides/video from it, etc.).
+Export: Deep Research reports can be added directly to your notebook as a source, then exported via the standard methods (export to Docs, generate slides/video from it, etc.).

 Use case: Search “How the TikTok algorithm works” and get 30+ sources plus a full report—then generate slides, infographics, or video from that research base.